mlaurijsse/linux-mpu9150/README.md

 Other outputs are available such as the fused quaternion and the raw gyro, accel and mag values.
 See the source code.

-Keep in mind *imu* is just a demo app.
+Keep in mind *imu* is just a demo app not optimized for any particular use.
+The idea is that you'll write your own program to replace *imu*.

+All of the functions in the Invensense SDK under the eMPL directory are available.
+See mpu9150/mpu9150.c for some examples.